Venezuela official: US in talks to improve frosty relations

 CARACAS, Venezuela (AP) — The top U.S. envoy in Caracas has been meeting with officials of President Nicolas Maduro's government to try to ease heightened tensions, despite the two countries having cut ties, Venezuela's foreign minister said Monday.

-Foreign Minister Jorge Arreaza appeared on state TV holding up photos of U.S. Charge d'Affaires James Story and a top Venezuelan government official as proof.
+In an appearance on state TV, Foreign Minister Jorge Arreaza held up photos showing U.S. Charge d'Affaires James Story and a top Venezuelan government official as proof of the meetings.

 "We are acting in good faith from Venezuela," Arreaza said.
 "We aspire to see the U.S. also cooperate in good faith."